 If they are qualifying a whole clause, then they come directly after that clause:

-You'll have noted in the above examples that the relative clause comes after the main clause.
+You'll have noted in the above examples that the relative clause comes after the main independent clause.